Can the way you invest really align with your commitment to a religious mission?

 Faith-based investing throughout history

-Though interest in faith-based investing has surged recently, the idea of investing according to one’s values is far from a new concept.
+Though interest in faith-based investing has surged recently, the idea of intentional investing according to one’s values is far from a new concept.

 Creating a faith-based investment strategy